 Employees are prohibited from engaging in secondary employment while on sick leave, disability leave, or family medical leave.
-Employees are strictly prohibited from engaging in or conducting outside private business during scheduled working hours and are further prohibited from engaging in conduct which creates a potential or actual conflict of interest with their duties and responsibilities as a County employee.
+Employees are strictly prohibited from engaging in or conducting outside private business during scheduled working hours and are further prohibited from engaging in conduct which creates a potential or actual conflict of interest with their duties and responsibilities as a county employee.

-XIX.
+XVIII.
 POLITICAL ACTIVITY

-- A. Although the County encourages all employees to exercise their constitutional rights to vote, certain political activities are legally prohibited for classified employees of the County whether in active pay status or on leave of absence.
-The following activities are examples of conduct permitted by classified employees: - 1.
-Registration and voting. - 2.
+Although the County encourages all employees to exercise their constitutional rights to vote, certain political activities are legally prohibited for classified employees of the County whether in active pay status or on leave of absence.

+The following activities are examples of conduct permitted by classified employees:

+- 1. Registration and voting. - 2.
 Expressing opinions, either orally or in writing. - 3.
 Voluntary financial contributions to political candidates or organizations. - 4.
 Circulating non-partisan petitions or petitions stating views on legislation. - 5.
 Attendance at political rallies. - 6.
 Signing nominating petitions in support of individuals. - 7.
 Displaying political materials in the employee's home or on the employee's property. - 8.
 Wearing political badges or buttons, or the display of political stickers on private vehicles. - 9.
-Serving as a precinct official under O.R.C. § 3501.22. - B. The following activities are examples of conduct prohibited by classified employees. - 1.
-Candidacy for public office in a partisan election. - 2.
+Serving as a precinct official under O.R.C. § 3501.22.

+The following activities are examples of conduct prohibited by classified employees.

+- 1. Candidacy for public office in a partisan election. - 2.
 Candidacy for public office in a non-partisan general election if the nomination to candidacy was obtained in a primary partisan election or through the circulation of a nominating petition identified with a political party. - 3.
-Filing of petitions meeting statutory requirements for partiaan candidacy to elective office. - 4.
+Filing of petitions meeting statutory requirements for partisan candidacy to elective office. - 4.
 Circulating official nominating petitions for any partisan candidate. - 5.
 Holding an elected or appointed office in any partisan political organization. - 6.
-Accepting appointment to any office normally filled by partisan election.

-- 7. Campaigning by writing in publications, by distributing political material, or by writing or making speeches on behalf of a candidate for partisan elective office, when such activities are directed toward party success. - 8.
-Solicitation, either directly or indirectly, of any assessment, contribution or subscription, either monetary or in-kind, for any political party or political candidate. - 9.
+Accepting appointment to any office normally filled by partisan election. - 7.
+Campaigning by writing in publications, by distributing political material, or by writing or making speeches on behalf of a candidate for partisan elective office, when such activities are directed toward party success. - 8.
+Solicitation, either directly or indirectly, of any assessment, contribution, or subscription, either monetary or in-kind, for any political party or political candidate. - 9.
 Solicitation for the sale, or actual sale, of political party tickets. - 10.
 Partisan activities at the election polls, such as solicitation of votes for other than nonpartisan candidates and nonpartisan issues. - 11.
 Service as a witness or challenger for any party or partisan committee. - 12.
 Participation in political caucuses of a partisan nature. - 13.
-Participation in a political action committee that supports partisan activity. - C. Unclassified employees whose jobs are funded in whole or in part by the federal government may also be subject to prohibitions against partisan political activity.
+Participation in a political action committee that supports partisan activity.

+Unclassified employees whose jobs are funded in whole or in part by the federal government may also be subject to prohibitions against partisan political activity.
 Any employee having a question pertaining to whether specific conduct of a political nature is permissible should contact their immediate supervisor prior to engaging in such conduct.

-XX.
+XIX.
 INVESTIGATIONS AND DISCIPLINE

 The County has the right to investigate all alleged disciplinary violations.
 Employees are required to cooperate fully during investigations.
 Employees who are the subject of a formal investigation have the right to be accompanied, represented, and advised by an attorney.
 For all employees, the failure to respond, to respond truthfully, or to otherwise cooperate in an investigation, shall be considered insubordination and may result in termination.
 Employees involved in an investigation shall not discuss the facts of the investigation during the pendency of the investigation.
+Investigations shall be conducted upon receipt of an allegation of potential misconduct.
+Investigations shall be conducted promptly and in a reasonable and efficient manner to determine whether the alleged misconduct occurred.